 The Permaculture Design Course (PDC) Certificate is Awarded to Students who Complete the 72-hour Curriculum in Permaculture Design as created by Bill Mollison

 “…permaculture design course graduates may start a business of their own whether it be in consulting, designing, implementation or teaching.

-The only limiting factor to one starting their own business is their own personal knowledge-base, experience, or skills and each of these are available to everyone if we will but seek them out.”
+The only limiting factor to one starting their own business is their own personal knowledge-base, experience, or skills and each of these is available to everyone if we will but seek them out.”

 Bill Wilson – Midwest Permaculture